 A Roofer’s Guide to a Roof Replacement

 Can I stay in my home when my roof is getting replaced or repaired?
-At TruBlue Roofing of Raleigh and Wilmington, we get asked that question A LOT!
+At TruBlue Roofing and Remodeling of Raleigh and Wilmington, we get asked that question A LOT!
 The answer is “yes,” but there are a few things to consider before setting the dates in your calendar.